 Awards: 6 Pro Bowls

-People may not care about Ben Roethlisberger and rightfully so, as he’s had his fair share of controversies off the gridiron and in the Steelers locker room but nobody can deny the fact that he’s one of the best, most productive quarterbacks of the past two decades.
+People may not care about Ben Roethlisberger and rightfully so, as he’s had his fair share of controversies off the gridiron and in the Steelers locker room but nobody can deny the fact that he’s one of the best, most productive quarterbacks of the century.

-Roethlisberger’s size and strength make him deadly in the pocket and even though he’s everything except mobile, he’s a master at making something out of broken plays.
-Love him or hate him, he’s a baller.
+Roethlisberger’s size and strength made him deadly in the pocket and even though he was everything except mobile, he was a master at making something out of broken plays.
+Love him or hate him, he was a true baller.

 Stats: 29,444 yards, 201 TD, 149 INT, 52.6% completion percentage